 I love looking at health products.
 And after I had bumped into the person who eventually became my business partner, I ended up getting really passionate about health gadgets.
-One such gadget is the whole body vibration machine, or just vibration machine, as most people call it.
-It's been more than 5 years now that I've been studying these machines (and finding a lot of bad brands!).
+One such gadget is the whole body vibration machine, or WBV, or just vibration machine, as most people call it.
+It's been more than 5 years now that I've been studying these devices (and finding a lot of bad brands!).

 Note for buyers: I personally promise the lowest price anywhere, and guarantee a refund of the difference if the customer can find it listed for a lower price within 30 days of making the purchase.
 Often, you can save anywhere between $200 to $600, and sometimes even $1,000+ over the factory prices.
 I have these special prices always (guaranteed!) for all brands, but do not have the permission to show these prices online.
 Call me for these prices: 1-888-228-4387.

-Next step: If you know the six primary vibration machine technologies that are available today and how they impact the human body, great!
+Next step: If you know the six primary vibration technologies that are available today and how they impact the human body, great!
 However, if you don't, the first point that I want you to know is not each technology suits all health conditions and all exercise requirements.
-I have set up a quick and easy quiz here, to accurately identify the vibration technologies that will suit your needs, and eliminate the ones that could be harmful for your health.
+I have set up a quick and easy quiz here, to accurately identify the technologies that will suit your needs, and eliminate the ones that could be harmful for your health.